 What does it cost to buy a home in Lone Hill Highlands?

-It’s not hard to spend more than a million on single family homes here, but once in awhile there may be a fixer upper on a busier or less desirable location which may afford a far lower price.
+It’s not hard to spend more than two million on single family homes here, but once in awhile there may be a fixer upper on a busier or less desirable location which may afford a far lower price.
 But don’t count on it!
-The high end of the price point is likely about 1.6 million at this writing, but most houses will cost closer to 1.3 or 1.4 million if they are updated and remodeled nicely and sitting in a good location.
+The high end of the price point is likely about 3 million at this writing.
+Check the recently sold homes at the bottom of this article for the most current pricing.

 Are there any negatives to the Lone Hill Highlands neighborhood?